mfederici/dsit/README.md

         self.lr = lr
         self.pin_memory = pin_memory

-    # this overrides the pl.LightningModule train_dataloader which is used by the Trainer
+    # Overrides the pl.LightningModule train_dataloader which is used by the Trainer
     def train_dataloader(self) -> DataLoader:
+        # Return a DataLoader for the `train` dataset with the specified batch_size
         return DataLoader(self.data['train'],
                           batch_size=self.batch_size,
                           num_workers=self.num_workers,
                           shuffle=True,
                           pin_memory=self.pin_memory)

-    # The training step simply returns the computation from the model after logging its entries
+    # The training step simply returns the computation from the model
+    # and logs the loss entries
     def training_step(self, data, data_idx) -> STEP_OUTPUT:
         # Compute the loss using the compute_loss function from the model
         loss_items = self.model.compute_loss(data, data_idx)